theodi/synthetic-data-tutorial/README.md

 ### Random mode - generate random values for this column

-### Independent attritute mode - keep the patterns of each individual column
+### Independent attribute mode - keep the patterns of each individual column

 ### Correlated attribute mode - include correlations between columns in the data